alexpgates/alexpgates.github.com/source/blog/alfred-custom-workflows.md

 One feature of Pep Rally I frequently use is the inbox.
 Adding an item to my inbox is a quick way to document a task quickly when I'm in the middle of completing another task.

-Instead of opening Pep Rally and clicking on my inbox tab, I simply invoke Alfred, begin typing _inbox_, then hit tab and start typing what I need to remember.

 <a href="http://velvetcache.org">Hobbs</a> added a Python command line tool to interact with Pep Rally, so for this Workflow action I execute a BASH script to use it by selecting <code>/bin/bash</code> from the Language dropdown.

     :::bash